antonADev/watch-that-movie/README.md

 ### What I learned

 It is always a pleasure to review all the topics studied during my learning path.
-In this project I wanted to brush up on my skills to optimally use react, redux and createAsyncThunk, styled components, react-router-dom.
+In this project I wanted to brush up on my skills to optimally use React, Redux and createAsyncThunk, Styled Components, react-router-dom.

 ## Author